GSA/search-gov-website/indexing/metadata.md

 ### Changed Date

-We look for the following fields:
+We look for the following field:
 ```
 <meta property="article:modified_time" content="YYYY-MM-DD" />
 ```